sky-shift/skyshift/docs/source/cli/services.rst

 Creating a New Service
 ----------------------

-The ``create service`` command provisions a new service within SkyFlow, specifying how jobs are exposed based on label selectors and port mappings.
+The ``create service`` command provisions a new service within SkyShift, specifying how jobs are exposed based on label selectors and port mappings.

 **Usage:**